eunomia-bpf/bpftime/README.md

 More examples can be found in [example](example) dir.
 More examples are coming soon.

 > Some examples may not working now, we are fixing it.
 You can refer to [benchmark](benchmark) dir for more working examples.

-### Comparing with Kernel eBPF Runtime

-- `bpftime` allows you to use `clang` and `libbpf` to build eBPF programs, and run them directly in this runtime.
-We have tested it with a libbpf version in [third_party/libbpf](third_party/libbpf).
-- Some kernel helpers and kfuncs may not be available in userspace.
-- It does not support direct access to kernel data structures or functions like `task_struct`.

-Refer to [documents/available-features.md](documents/available-features.md) for more details.

 ### **How it Works**